XarrrdaS/main/PHP - login page with session/README.md

-# My own login panel with session
+# Login panel with session
 I made this login panel as an exercise for myself.<br><br>
 Default login is: $\color{red}{admin}$<br>
 Default password is: $\color{red}{admin}$<br><br>